Your Growing Zone Is:

 Blue Hydrangea has vibrant dinnerplate blooms, lush foliage, and versatility, making it famous for gardens, parks, and residential landscapes.
 Scientifically known as macrophylla, it is a captivating flowering shrub celebrated for its enchanting beauty and the tranquil ambiance of gardens and landscapes.
 Revered for its vibrant azure blossoms, it is a botanical masterpiece that has charmed horticulturists and nature enthusiasts for generations.

-With a profusion of attractively hued blooms, Blue Hydrangea makes beautiful additions to any garden.
+With a profusion of attractively hued blooms, it makes beautiful additions to any garden.
 The flowers appear in clusters or cones up to eight inches wide.
 The foliage is generally deep green with a matte or waxy surface, but leaf shapes vary significantly between varieties.
 Some plants produce oblong or heart-shaped leaves between four and eight inches long, while others are adorned with serrated, deeply veined, or lobed leaves of similar size.

-One unique fact about Blue Hydrangea it is the most eye-catching parts of the plant aren't made up of petals, as is the case with most other flowering plants.
+One unique fact about it is it's the most eye-catching parts of the plant aren't made up of petals, as is the case with most other flowering plants.
 Instead, showy, colorful blooms are comprised of petal-like structures called sepals.
 Sepals are sturdier than regular flower petals and protect the tiny flowers hidden behind or below them.
 Their bloom clusters vary from faint sky-blue to deep purple, with most shades in between.
 The color of the flowers it produces is based on the plant's variety and the content of certain minerals in the surrounding soil.

 Get Blue Hydrangea Dies Back In Winter